Patient safety organization: The Joint Commission

-Founded in 1951, the Joint Commission (TJC, previously abbreviated as JCAHO) is an independent, not-for-profit organization that evaluates and accredits nearly 15,000 healthcare organizations and programs in the United States.
-An organization must undergo an on-site survey by a Joint Commission survey team at least every three years.
+Founded in 1951, the Joint Commission (TJC, previously abbreviated as JCAHO) is an independent not-for-profit organization that evaluates and accredits nearly 15,000 healthcare organizations and programs in the United States.
+As an accrediting organization, it does not meet the US' legal standards for the definition of a PSO, instead serving a different role in patient safety advocacy.
+To be accredited by TJC, an healthcare provider must undergo an on-site survey by a Joint Commission survey team at least every three years.
 The scope of reviews by TJC is broad, including hospitals, home care agencies, medical equipment providers, nursing homes, rehabilitation facilities, surgical centers and medical laboratories.
 Passing a survey is crucial for most organizations, since accreditation by TJC is required for participation in Medicare and some state and private health care programs.
 Since the accreditation rate is over 90%, there have been questions raised regarding the effectiveness of these surveys.

 In 1997, TJC began including outcomes and other performance data into the accreditation process (the "ORYX initiative").
 Information gained allowed the Joint Commission to develop National Patient Safety Goals to promote specific improvements in patient safety.
 The Goals highlight problem areas in health care and describe evidence-based solutions.
 Examples include prevention of falls, patient identification, reducing hospital infections and pressure ulcers, and improving hospital staff communication.
 In addition, the Joint Commission created a "do not use" list of abbreviations in 2004 to avoid acronyms and symbols that lead to misinterpretation.

 Identifying sentinel events and analyzing the root causes has been a focus of TJC since 1996; the first eight alerts were published in 1998.
 The Commission defines a sentinel event as "any unexpected occurrence involving death or serious physical or psychological injury, or the risk thereof."
 The health care facility experiencing the sentinel event is expected to complete a thorough root cause analysis, make improvements to the underlying processes, and monitor the effectiveness of the changes.
 Although the cause of most sentinel events is human error, changes in organizational systems will reduce the likelihood of human error in the future and protect patients from harm when human error does occur.
 Specific causes of sentinel events and the solutions that hospitals then used successfully to reduce risks are publicized by TJC annually.
 Alerts have included issues as varied as wrong site surgery, restraint deaths, transfusion and medication errors and patient abductions.

 In 2005, TJC established an International Center for Patient Safety to collaborate with international patient safety organizations to identify, develop and share safety solutions, conduct joint research, and advocate public policy changes.
 Educational materials to help patients prevent medical errors, sentinel event alerts and other resources are provided on the internet.